 Most offices support the recycling of regular paper, but what about the shredded stuff?
 Shredded paper is recyclable, too, but shredding paper reduces the length of the paper’s fiber, making them less desirable as a recyclable commodity.
 Some communities may support regular recycling pickup for shredded paper, but in most cases, you’ll need to find a special recycler who accepts shredded paper.
 Earth911 has a nice tool for finding such a recycler.

 Buy a reusable coffee cup

 A staggering amount of Styrofoam coffee cups are thrown away in the U.S. every year: 25 billion.
-It goes without saying that Styrofoam is NOT eco-friendly and should be avoided whenever possible.
-The easy fix to this is buying a reusable coffee cup, and if you can, buy once that’s sustainably produced.
+It goes without saying that Styrofoam is not eco-friendly and should be avoided whenever possible.
+The easy fix to this is buying a reusable coffee cup, and if you can, buy one that’s sustainably produced.